 This is all fun, including Doctor Octopus being a woman with crazy hair (Kathryn Hayn), but I was disappointed in the representation of the Asian girl.
 I know that in my alter

 native universe cosplay and life, I, at times, hijack my inner five-year-old or inner 12-year-old.
 Peni Parker has a robot to help her which is cool.
 She does repair the device which is also cool, but she is saved by Spider-Ham.
 That bothered me a bit, but what really bothered me was the infantilization of the original Peni Parker character.
+Her body language is not just child-like, but one that too often signaled weakness, minimizing the space she occupies without her robot and suggesting helplessness and weakness.
 After a little research, I discovered the character is portrayed as more high school teen than the young teen or pre-teen we see in this animated feature.
 Would it have been so bad to have Gwen Stacy and Peni Parker bond for a little woman power?
 After all, there’s already Spider-Man Noir and Jaded Jake Spider-Man.